hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 ### Cons

-There are, of course, many limitations to this method.
+There are, of course, some limitations to this method.
 It is not a direct replacement to the more robust syntax highligting libraries, but works well enough for simple needs.

-1. Making any modifications to the syntax highligher, like changing the color palette, adding more language supports or changing the look of the font, requires modifying the font file.
+1. Making modifications to the syntax highligher, like adding more language supports or changing the look of the font, requires modifying the font file.
 This is inaccessible for most people.
 I used Glyphs to modify this font, but it only works on Mac, and costs ~300 euros.
 2. It only works where OpenType is supported.
-Fortunately, all major browsers support `font-feature-settings: "colr", "calt";`.
-However, eg. PowerPoint doesn't support OpenType (as far as I know).
+Fortunately, that's all major browsers and most modern programs.
+However, something like PowerPoint doesn't support OpenType.
-3. Finding patterns in text with OpenType contextual alternates is basic, and is no match for scripts that use regular expressions.
+3. Finding patterns in text with OpenType contextual alternates is quite basic, and is no match for scripts that use regular expressions.
 For example, words within `<p>` tags that are JS keywords will be always highlighted: `<p>if I throw this Object through the window, catch it, for else it’ll continue to Infinity & break</p>`.
-It can't highlight comment blocks, or strings between quotes, etc.
+Comment blocks can't have new lines etc.

 ## How does it actually work?